GENERAL INFORMATION: 503-823-4000

 B. As of October 1, 2013, all retail establishments and food providers shall provide only recycled paper bags or reusable bags as checkout bags to customers.

-B. “Customer” means every person who purchases food or beverage that is intended to be consumed using single-use plastics.
+C. “Customer” means every person who purchases food or beverage that is intended to be consumed using single-use Plastic Serviceware.

-D. “Electronic orders” are food purchases conducted by smart phone, email or the website of a retail food and beverage establishment.
+E. “Electronic Orders” are food purchases conducted by smart phone, email or the website of a Retail Food and Beverage Establishment.
+This includes electronic ordering services that are independent of the retail food and beverage establishment.

-F. “Institutional cafeterias” are dine-in areas within government, education and medical institutions.
-Institutional cafeterias include ones managed by the institution or contracted food services.
+G. “Cafeterias” are dine-in areas within corporations, government, education and medical institutions.
+Cafeterias include ones managed by the institution or contracted food services.

-H. “Retail food and beverage establishments” means any retail business that provides single-use plastic serviceware as a component of the product delivery.
-This includes but is not limited to full service and limited service (or fast food) restaurants, food carts, bars, coffee and tea shops, grocery stores, convenience stores, hotels and motels, caterers and food service contractors.
+I. “Retail Food and Beverage Establishments” means any retail business that provides single-use Plastic Serviceware as a component of the product delivery.
+This includes but is not limited to full service and limited service (or fast food) restaurants, food carts, bars, coffee and tea shops, grocery stores, convenience stores, hotels, motels, caterers and food service contractors.

-A. As of July 1, 2019, all retail food and beverage establishments and institutional cafeterias, where beverages may be consumed at dine-in areas, shall provide plastic serviceware only after customer request.
+A. As of October 1, 2019, all Retail Food and Beverage Establishments and Cafeterias, where beverages may be consumed at Dine-in areas, shall provide Plastic Serviceware only after Customer request.